 Guiting Power is a small Gloucestershire village (population of around 300), with a tricky to pronounce name.

 The village is in the upper reaches of the Windrush Valley, built on the site of an Anglo Saxon settlement called Gyting Broc, dating back to around the 8th century.
+The historical significance of the village is evident, as the foundations of an Anglo-Saxon church and a nearby barrow testify to its long history of settlement.

 Over 50% of the houses in the village are owned and rented out by the Guiting Manor Amenity Trust.
 Most of the houses and other buildings are built from the traditional honey coloured Cotswold stone that is traditionally associated with the area.